xdrip/xdrip_docs/docs/install/prerequisites.md

 - In order to use NFC scanning features for Libre 1 and 2 (EU only) sensors, or to connect directly to a Libre 2 (EU) sensor your phone needs a compatible NFC reader.
 - If using Android 10 and above make sure you use a recent version of xDrip+ (at least the [latest release](../download/#latest-release), we'll talk about it later: continue reading).

+### Google Play Services

+If your phone doesn't have Google Play Services (some Huawei and Chinese phones don't) you still can use xDrip+ but not the xDrip+ Sync function that relies on them as stated above.
+In this case make sure you [disable Sync functions](../../use/sync/#disable-sync).

 ### Family Link

 To install xDrip+ on a phone monitored by [Google Family Link](https://families.google.com/families) you must disable it until you've installed the app.